mmudado/monitor-process.py/README.md

 # monitor-process.py

 This script is intended to check if a given process is running by using pgrep to retrieve its PID from process name.
 If the PID is absent, it runs a script provided by the user to start the process again.

 ## Purpose of the script

-If you have a process intended to be run 24/7, and it may die out of a sudden, one might want to monitor this process and run it again whenever it dies.
+If you have a process intended to be run 24/7, and it may die out of a sudden, one might want to monitor this process and run it again whenever it dies - and you don't want or cannot use Linux's Systemd, which would be a better option in this case.

 Example: cardano-node is a software run in a Cardano producer node or relay node, part of a stake pool operation.
 Although cardano-node is stable enough, it may die out of a sudden leaving that relay or block producer node not working.